meditationstuff/protocol_1/index.md

 * Misconceiving/&#8203;misembodying, like you need to generate a feeling or imagery of immensity, in order to conceive of something big.
 The sort of optimization and correction of this is a similar thing to naturalization.
 Also, where the future is CF no elsewhere.
 No else  when no self.
 These latter are sort of more broader conceptualization versions of kind of reconsider re-reconceptualization of phenomenology.
 Inc how goals phenomenologically, and work (dictated) #maybeaddtosectiontodo
 * no elsewhere no elsewhen
 * #sectiontodo I should be more explicit about what i mean by emptiness because it's such a translation of such a buddhist word and i use it a lot unlike lots of buddhist stuff. specifically phenomenological experience of emptiness and implications of it being a thing. i guess i do tie it to provisionality which is probably very orienting. also how nonstandard is this usage etc.
+* “Filling in the kinds of things that could and could have been ok but were not ok”

 end "misc pith"